 Format: Online classes with teaching placements in the country of residence

-Minimum requirement: High-school final examinations: grade C or above in English, science and maths.
+Minimum requirement: High school (completed class 12) final examinations: grade C or above in English, science and maths.

 Monastic applicants: minimum 9 years of Shedra studies.